White Sox vs. Angels Player Props Betting Odds

 Trout Stats

-- Mike Trout has put up 54 hits with 11 doubles, 12 home runs and 23 walks.
-He has driven in 28 runs.
+- Mike Trout has 56 hits with 11 doubles, 12 home runs and 24 walks.
+He has driven in 29 runs.

 Trout Recent Games